hlucey/third-party/cis3-broker.md

 The OSB API supports both synchronous and asynchronous modes of operation.
 If your operations are going to take less than 10 seconds, then synchronous responses are recommended.
 Otherwise, you must use the asynchronous mode of operation.
 More information is contained in the OSB specification.

-If your async operation takes less than 10 seconds when you're provisioning an instance, the platform will time out.
+If your async operation takes less than 10 seconds when you're provisioning an instance, the platform times out.
 {: tip}

 ### Recommendations for managing brokers across locations